 If you’ve never heard of social loafing, read up on Ringleman’s rope pulling experiment.

 With a mix of emotional intelligence and the right technological skills, managing a global team will be a walk in the park.
-Ensure you keep the communication line open, the team structure flexible, and carve out some time to have fun with the team.
+Ensure you keep the communication line open, and the team structure flexible, and carve out some time to have fun with the team.